 The Spanish are mad for Aloe Vera, you will find it almost everywhere you look.
 You will not struggle to find products containing it as they sell it at almost every store, the markets and even the airport.

 The added bonus is the Gelly also treats your sunburn and bites (along with cuts, rashes and bruises) so it is handy to have in your bag anyway.
 A little tip – if its for teething (or sunburn) keep it in the fridge, its even more soothing when cooled!
-Check out our How do you aloe? for some great testimonials and you can purchase our stuff online right here!
+You can purchase our stuff online right here!